-- There's lots of evidence for evolution of physical forms. - There's no evidence that human minds could be products of evolution. - There seems to be no way that physical matter can produce mental processes.

-This is the so-called "explanatory gap"
+there's lots of evidence for evolution of physical forms there's no evidence that human minds could be products of evolution: there's no evidence that matter can produce anything mental (the so-called "explanatory gap" (Huxley))

-(T.H.
-Huxley - and various precursors).
+Summary

-- Until the last few decades, explanatory mechanisms linking physical and mental phenomena were not even conceivable to most scientists: hence Huxley's "explanatory gap" and Chalmer's "Hard problem of consciousness", etc. - Now, as a result of a great deal of work on hardware, software, firmware, and CS theory, we know how to make things that have some of the features required for working explanatory models of mental processes, with some of the key features of mental processes (including having causal powers, without being physical processes) but only in very simplified form. - Most philosophers, psychologists and neuroscientists have ignored or misunderstood this, and so have many Al/Computing/Software researchers.

-I'll give some pointers, but not explain in detail, below.

-• There are deep implications for philosophical analyses of causation.

-E.g. downward causation from mind-like events and processes to physical events and processes.
+- A few high level points that I hope people will get out of this talk: - The original facts that led philosophers to invent notions like the inside/outside distinction and qualia cannot be disputed: they need to be explained.
+Including apparent paradoxes of causation. - Until the last few decades, explanatory mechanisms were not even conceivable to most scientists: hence Huxley's "explanatory gap" and Chalmer's "Hard Problem", etc. - We now, as a result of a great deal of work on hardware, software, firmware, and CS theory, know how to make things that have some of the features required for working explanatory models but only in very simplified form. - Philosophers have largely ignored or misunderstood this, and so have many AI/Computing/Software researchers (among others...)
+I'll give some pointers, but not explain in detail, below. - There are deep implications for philosophical analyses of causation.
+E.g. downward causation from mind-like events and processes to physical events and processes. - Some work that remains to be done - including finding good ways to represent interacting 3-D structures in a perceiver, - and possibilities for and constraints on those interactions: - a task currently mostly ignored by computer/robot vision researchers, - and also by most psychologists and neuroscientists.